jtbrennan/jtbrennan/README.md

 ### 💻: About Me :

-I am a Software Developer and IT Manager.
+I am a Software Developer.
+I am also Founder of Frontier Security Testing, HCDU, and the Coding Blueprint Collective.

 - : Exploring Senior Roles.

 ---